Compact relative $\mathrm{SO}_0(2,q)$-character varieties of punctured spheres: Parabolic SO0(2,q) -Higgs bundles via vector bundles

-In this section, we apply the theory for general $G$-Higgs bundle (see \prettyref{sec:GHiggs}) to $G=\mathrm{SO}_0(2,q)$, where $q$ is an integer larger than $2$, and prove \prettyref{prop:vbofSO02q} and \prettyref{prop:stability} which interpret it via vector bundles.
+In this section, we apply the theory for general $G$-Higgs bundles (see \cite{biquard2020parabolic}) to $G=\mathrm{SO}_0(2,q)$, where $q$ is an integer larger than $2$, and give a translation of parabolic $\SO_0(2,q)$-Higgs bundle and its stability via vector bundle in \prettyref{prop:vbofSO02q} and \prettyref{prop:stability}.